Marriott hotel front desk and key cards

 Includes Gold status.
 Higher earning rate at restaurants and groceries.
 The hybrid card option.

-For most travellers, the Brilliant is the right choice — the $650 annual fee is recouped through the $300 hotel credit, free night certificate, and Platinum status benefits.
+For most travellers, the Brilliant is the right choice, the $650 annual fee is recouped through the $300 in dining credits, the 85,000-point free night certificate, and Platinum status benefits.

 Marriott Bonvoy redemption strategy